WHY? HYDROGEN BATTERIES

 Our system offers the advantages of the Nikola and Tesla trucks, with the added value that if these amazing vehicles were compatible, they might use either hydrogen fuel cells or lithium batteries.
 Energy wasted competing against one another, means more greenhouse gases.

-There are of course advantages to both systems, that will change as lithium and cobalt become harder to source.
+There are of course advantages to both systems, but that will change as lithium and cobalt raw materials become harder to mine.

 WHAT IS IN A HYDROGEN BATTERY ?

 A Universal battery cartridge is designed to service any suitable electrically propelled vehicle, including buses, cars, vans, and long haul trucks.

 Hydrogen cartridges can contain gas at 700 bar, or liquid hydrogen in combination with a matched bank of fuel cells.
 The gas version will give 270+ miles per exchange in a typical family car, like the Toyota Mirai.
 It is anticipated that a liquid hydrogen version will have a significantly longer range of around 470 miles.

-The safety cartridges are stackable for vans and trucks, offering 1,000 mile ranges on long haul vehicles using the high-pressure gas example and and 1,750 mile ranges on liquid hydrogen.
+The safety cartridges are stackable for vans and trucks, offering 1,000 mile ranges on long haul vehicles using the high-pressure gas example and 1,750 mile ranges on liquid hydrogen.
 Please note that these are only estimates until the concept is proven.